Health care

 In practice, there are no guidelines for identifying vulnerable asylum seekers as well as a lack of specialised medical services.
 Furthermore, only a few experts speak foreign languages and even fewer have experience in dealing with torture or trauma survivors.
 The Cordelia Foundation, a Budapest based NGO, is the only organisation with the necessary expertise and experience and that is specialised in providing psychological assistance to torture survivors and traumatised asylum seekers.
 Their capacity is constrained and every year the question arises whether it will continue to provide these much-needed services, as its activities are funded on a project-by-project basis and not under the framework of a regular service provider contracted by the NDGAP.
 The therapeutic activities of the Foundation include verbal and non-verbal, individual, family and group therapies, and psychological and social counselling.

-In 2021, the psychologists and psychiatrists of Cordelia visited Balassagyarmat, Vámosszabadi and Fót on a weekly-fortnightly basis unless the reception facilities were under lockdown due to the COVID-19 pandemic.[4]
 In 2022, the Cordelia foundation continued visiting Fót facility.
 In 2023, the Cordelia foundation did not visit Fót, neither Balassagyarmat nor Vámosszabadi.
+In 2024 and 2025, the Cordelia foundation again visited Fót.

 Concerning unaccompanied or separated asylum-seeking children, access to health care services is seriously delayed due to the Embassy procedure.
 Even though the submission of the statement of intent at the Hungarian Embassies in Kyiv or Belgrade can be realised by the legal guardian of the UaSC, children are often not registered as asylum seekers for months.
-And, although the Health Insurance Act provides for the health care of children temporarily placed in Fót, health service providers are unaware of the applicable type of billing, due to a legislation gap in the executive decree.[8]
-Thus, health care is provided only on the condition that the childcare facility reimburses the costs.[9]
+And, although the Health Insurance Act provides for the health care of children temporarily placed in Fót (regardless of whether they are considered asylum applicants), health service providers are unaware of the applicable type of billing, due to a legislation gap in the executive decree.[5]
+Thus, non-emergency health care is provided only on the condition that the childcare facility reimburses the costs.[6]
 There are many children who have serious health problems, have had an accident (e.g. fell from the Serbian-Hungarian border fence) or were subject to police ill-treatment.
 These children initially received emergency health care.
 However, their access to subsequent necessary health treatments is hindered by the fact that Fót is reluctant to reimburse the costs.
-The same issues were reported by the Menedék Association for 2022 and 2023.
-In addition, Ukrainian children were placed in Fót, and in their case, the slow appointment of a guardian caused a problem.
+The same issues were reported by the Menedék Association for 2022, 2023 and 2024.
+These problems no longer persist for asylum seeking UaSC, since they are now allowed to apply for asylum within Hungary.
+In addition, Ukrainian children were placed in Fót, and in their case, the slow appointment of a guardian caused a problem, therefore for this group the above-described access to health care issues continued in 2025 as well.

 [1] Section 26 Asylum Act.